Cost of living comparison

-Monthly rent in a 2 bedroom apartment* is likely to cost you around $650 more a month in Sydney than in Melbourne.
-That increases to $1,613 if you want to live in an expensive area.
-Utilities, including your gas, electricity and water, are $138 more expensive a month and even Internet is on average $26 cheaper in Melbourne.
+Monthly rent in a 2 bedroom apartment* is likely to cost you around $671 more a month in Sydney than in Melbourne.
+That increases to $1,015 if you want to live in an expensive area.
+You can save a small amount when it comes to utilities, however.
+Gas, electricity and water are $23 cheaper a month in Sydney and broadband costs are around the same.

 The cheapest major city for housing in Australia is Adelaide.
-Overall, it's 60% less expensive than in Sydney with rent being on average $1,149 cheaper a month.
+Overall, it's 61.19% less expensive than in Sydney with rent being on average $1,338 cheaper a month.
 Almost all of the money you save is down to cheap rent though because utilities, Internet and other household goods in Adelaide are among the most expensive in Australia.

 Most expensive cities for housing

 The most expensive major city for housing and utilities is Sydney.
 To give you a comparison of how much more it is, check out how it compares to the other big cities in Australia:

 - It's 36% more expensive than in Melbourne